 Artwork by Rachel Barbaresi

-Notes on Transient Archive: Rachel Barbaresi
+Notes on a Transient Archive: Rachel Barbaresi

 Fusion Arts is proud to present Notes on a Transient Archive, a series of thought-provoking works by artist Rachel Barbaresi, exploring overlooked histories and the fragile nature of archival preservation.